Herbert Wertheim College of Engineering Drop Policy

 Exit Survey

 All CpE graduating seniors are expected to complete the Exit Survey and Employment Questionnaire prior to the final exams of the term in which the degree will be awarded.
-The electronic questionnaire will be emailed to graduating students by their advisor by mid-semester.
+The electronic questionnaire will be emailed to graduating students by their advisors by mid-semester.

-Graduating with Honors
+Graduating with Honors in Computer Engineering